neurospin/pylearn-simulate/README.md

 and install [pylearn-parsimony](https://github.com/neurospin/pylearn-parsimony)
 ([https://github.com/neurospin/pylearn-parsimony](https://github.com/neurospin/pylearn-parsimony)).
 While pylearn-parsimony is not a requirement to use pylearn-simulate, the examples are using it.
-Thu, in order to to run all parts of the examples, you will need pylearn-parsimony.
+Thus, in order to to run all parts of the examples, you will need pylearn-parsimony.